digitalinteraction/bootlegger-android/ReadMe.md

 ![](platform.svg)

 Our Story is an open source suite of tools developed by [Open Lab](http://openlab.ncl.ac.uk) that enables community commissioning and contribution of video.
-See [the website]( https://guide.ourstory.tv/platform) for more information.
+See [the website]( https://guide.ourstory.tv) for more information.

-*Copyright Newcastle University 2016*